-As board-certified specialists in family law, North Carolina adoption attorneys E. Parker Herring and Bobby Mills are well experienced in assisting families and pregnant women who are in the same situation as you.
-We understand the emotional and physical difficulties of your situation, which is why we strive to provide compassionate service that makes your needs our priority.
+As a board-certified specialist in family law, North Carolina adoption attorney E. Parker Herring is well experienced in assisting families and pregnant women who are in the same situation as you.
+She understands the emotional and physical difficulties of your situation, which is why she strives to provide compassionate service that makes your needs her priority.

-Our careers have revolved around adoption law and, Herring and Mills co-founded the adoption agency A Child’s Hope.
-One of our attorneys, E. Parker Herring, is an adoptive mother herself.
-Together Herring and Mills formed the nonprofit Friends of Adoption and lobbied successfully to make major changes in the state’s adoption laws.
-Both Herring and Mills stay active in the state’s legislative process by membership in the state-wide Adoption Committee.
+Her career has revolved around adoption law and, Herring & Mills co-founded the adoption agency A Child’s Hope.
+E. Parker Herring is an adoptive mother herself.
+Herring & Mills formed the nonprofit Friends of Adoption and lobbied successfully to make major changes in the state’s adoption laws.
+Herring stays active in the state’s legislative process by membership in the state-wide Adoption Committee.

 In guiding you through adopting in North Carolina, we can provide all the legal assistance you need and refer you to any other adoption resources you may need — whether that’s an adoption agency to get you started or counseling services to assist you through the adoption process.

 Below, you’ll find information on all of the different kinds of North Carolina adoptions we complete.
 You can also call us anytime at 919-821-1860 or contact us online to discuss your individual situation and the options available to you.
 Conveniently located in North Carolina’s capital, we can assist with any Raleigh adoption or any other adoption across the state.